Cameras, film, film, cameras!

 I've used a wide variety of films over the years...
 I've often been limited by price, availability, or other conditions, and so have made do as opportunity presents, buying cheaper; bulk; or expired film.
 This is as common now as ever, since so many good old films are disappearing, yet it's also possible to look wider for some of the rarer stuff.

 Another effect I've used (initially from necessity) and liked is developing in nearly exhausted E6 chemistry...
 I'll put some of these on later, I think .
-Try that with a digital camera!
+Try that with a digital camera - closest you can get (without fakery) is a corrupted file!

-Most of the 'nice' pictures were shot on slide films (Kodachrome, Ektachrome or Fujichrome series usually; but also Orwo [DDR], etc.), and some, especially the 'weird' ones, were shot with color print film - Kodak or any of many cheaper films like Agfa, 3M, Konica, Samsung, Fuji, etc. The B/W was shot on Ilford, Smena [USSR], Kodak, and other films.
+Most of the 'nice' pictures here were shot on slide films (Kodachrome, Ektachrome or Fujichrome series usually; but also Orwo [DDR], etc.), and some, especially the 'weird' ones, were shot with color print film - Kodak or any of many cheaper films like Agfa, 3M, Konica, Samsung, Fuji, etc. The B/W was shot on Ilford, Smena [USSR], Kodak, and other films.
 Most of the E6, and some of the Orwo [slide]; c-41 (color print); and most of the B/W films were developed by me at home or abroad in makeshift labs.
 The K14 [Kodachrome], much of the Orwo, and most C41 [color print] films were done at labs of variable quality in a few scattered countries.
+Some more recent (2009-2014) B&W & color has been done at the UAF darkroom here in Fairbanks.

-I'm trying to shoot as much Kodachrome now as I can, while I still can [this was written a few years back].
+I'm trying to shoot as much Kodachrome now as I can, while I still can [that was written ca. 2008].
 From about 2005 until Thanksgiving Day 2010 I shot probably 75% of my photos on Kodachrome; most of that was KR64, some KM25... and I shot the last of my KL200 in 2009.
 I used a lot of long-expired Kodachrome in that period with mostly good results, some from as long ago as the early 1980s!
 Recently came into a little bit of KM-25, too.
 I shot my last 3 rolls of Kodachrome 200 in May 2009 on a UP bicycle tour.

-As I write this it's about a day since Kodak announced the discontinuation of Kodachrome forever...
-So I have - allegedly - a year and a half to shoot my existing 60-70 rolls I have on hand by then.
-I've also been shooting more professional color print film last couple years - the Portra variants, the new Ektar 100, 100UC, some Fuji 160, etc. And a couple rolls Ektar 25!
+As I write this [fall 2009] it's about a day since Kodak announced the discontinuation of Kodachrome forever...
+So I have - allegedly - a year and a half to shoot my existing 60-70 rolls I have on hand by then [I did it, finishing Thanksgiving day 2010].
+I've also been shooting more professional color print film last couple years - the Portra variants [back when there were many! ca. 2008], the new Ektar 100, 100UC, some Fuji NP-160, etc. And a couple rolls Ektar 25!
 In winter 2009 I shot a lot of b/w for a class I took at UAF; mostly Ilford HP5, but a lot of other stuff - including the abovementioned Pan-X, some Agfa APX25, etc.

 Kodak (professional only)